Reclaiming My Family's Story: Cultural Trauma and Indigenous Ways of Knowing

 Melissa received her PhD in Cultural Studies from George Mason University and her research interests include Native American boarding school histories, collective memory and cultural trauma, Indigenous methodologies and performance theory.
 Her dissertation entitled “Reclaiming My Family’s Story: Cultural Trauma and Indigenous Ways of Knowing” is an Indigenous autoethnographic study of her own family’s story of survival through the Native American boarding school system.
 Melissa also holds a BA in Journalism from Michigan State University and a MA in Film and Media Studies from Wayne State University.

-A talk by Dr. Beard-Jacob, based on her dissertation, is available on YouTube and as a podcast.
+A talk by Dr. Beard-Jacob, based on her dissertation, is available on YouTube (captions available) and as a podcast.